pgorman/dangerjaunt/minirules.md

 4. Ring of Three Wishes
 5. Ring of Spell Storing (fillable with up to six spells)
 6. Ring of Weakness (requires Remove Curse to take off)

+### Swords ###

+Only fighters wield magic swords.
+Typical magic swords include:

+1. Sword +1
+2. Sword +1, +2 vs. Lycanthropes
+3. Sword +1, +2 vs. Law
+4. Sword +1, +3 vs. Undead; casts _Light_ 1/day, glows when undead within 60'
+5. Sword +2
+6. Sword -1 (_Remove Curse_ to drop)

+Rarely, magic swords are enchanted to fulfill a special mission.
+They exercise their ego, or even full-blown artificial intelligence, to compel their wielder (saving throw) to disregard self-interest and personal safety in pursuit of a nearby opportunity to further their mission.

 ## Adventure Design ##